Adding Media, Interactivity, and Mathematical Equations

 Many CUNY libraries upload videos on YouTube for the information needs of their campus community.
 They do so for several reasons.

-• Videos on YouTube can be assigned a Creative Commons license.
+- Videos on YouTube can be assigned the CC BY Creative Commons license.

-If you own the copyright for a video posted on YouTube and intend to include it in your open textbook, take steps to change the video’s license from the default “Standard YouTube license” to the “Creative Commons Attribution license (reuse allowed).”
-(For instructions on how to do so, see How to Change the License of Your YouTube Video to Creative Commons.)
+If you own the copyright for a video posted on YouTube and intend to include it in your open textbook, take steps to change the video’s license from the default “Standard YouTube License” to “Creative Commons –Attribution.”
+The video below shows how.

 Videos grouped in a playlist on YouTube are designed to play continuously in sequence.
-To prevent rollover for an embedded video taken from a playlist, use the URL found under the Share link found above the video description box.
+To prevent rollover for an embedded video taken from a playlist, use the URL provided via the Share link found above the video description box.
 Highlight the URL by double clicking the link, then copy the URL by right clicking on the link and selecting “Copy.”

 Video Captions